talkout/Academic-Website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a grounded nomad.
-I love a bit of art and science. #thappillai
+I love a bit of art and science.